semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 ### Signing in with GitHub

-To sign into Semgrep with a GitHub account:
+To sign in to Semgrep with a GitHub account:

 1. Click the following link: [Sign into Semgrep](https://semgrep.dev/login?return_path=/manage/projects).
 2. Select **Sign in with GitHub**.
 You are redirected to the GitHub sign in page if you are not currently signed in.